OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:3

-So He told them this parable:
+Then He began to share this parable with them:

 ## Luke 15:4